Everything you need to know about HBO's Sharp Objects

 What time is Sharp Objects on TV in the UK?

-Sharp Objects starts on Sky Atlantic at 2am, Monday 9th July.
+Sharp Objects is on Sky Atlantic at 2am on Mondays.
 Too late for you?
 Episodes repeat at a slightly more civilised 9pm the same day.

 What’s the show about?